moritzploss/ex-patterns/README.md

-As with all other patterns, **it's perfectly fine to use parent capturing multiple times in the same pattern** as long as the same named placeholder is always matched against the same value (I really can't think of a practical example where this would be useful, but it's good to know that the sky is the limit `¯\_(ツ)_/¯`):
+As with all other patterns, **it's perfectly fine to use parent capturing multiple times in the same pattern** as long as the same named placeholder is always matched against the same value (I can't come up with a practical example where this would be useful, but it's good to know that the sky is the limit `¯\_(ツ)_/¯`):